Redocly/redocly-cli/docs/quickstart.md

 ## Step 1 - Clone the openapi-starter project

-[openapi-starter](https://github.com/Redocly/openapi-starter) creates a local folder structure that you can use to manage your API definition either as a single file, or in multi-file format.
+[openapi-starter](https://github.com/Redocly/openapi-starter) demo creates a local folder structure that you can use to manage your API definition either as a single file, or in multi-file format.
 It also places a basic API definition file called `openapi.yaml` in the `openapi` root folder for those of you who don't have a definition file but need one to start exploring Redocly CLI.
 You're welcome!

 If you have your own definition file, go right ahead and use it.